What exactly is Palo Santo?

 Q: What does ethically wildcrafted really mean?

 A: It entails entering the native environment of a plant species, and sourcing it directly from its organically occurring place of origin without the interference of its natural growth process.
 Generally wildcrafted products are of the highest quality, as they are the closest embodiment of a plant's natural essence.
 Now here is where the ethical part comes into play.
 There are people, for example, who may enter a forest and find fallen Palo Santo trees that are not actually ready to be collected for harvest.
 Perhaps they still need a year or two of the curing process before they are sufficiently ready to be gathered for use as sticks or essential oil.
 Technically, they are "wildcrafting" in their collection of the wood, but they are not doing so in an ethical manner.
 A global demand for Palo Santo products has brought an all-time high awareness to the value of this product, which grows wild in the backyard of people living in mountainous communities where poverty is often prevalent.
-For this reason, it is extremely important than you source from ethical wildcraft sources.
+For this reason, it is extremely important that you source from ethical wildcraft sources.
 By supporting sustainable practices, we in essence make it necessary for things to be done in the right way.

 Q: What does the ethically wildcrafted collection process of Palo Santo actually entail?